 Considering the time and money involved in making a mooring, fresh batteries are a small expense.
 We estimate the battery life in an SBE 16, 16plus, or 16plus V2 assuming that it begins with 14 amp-hours of power.
 As you see from the plot, 14 amp-hours is a conservative estimate.
-At 0 °C an alkaline battery is expected to supply 0.8 volts after 15 hours of service.
-A standard, 9-cell battery pack starts at 13.5 volts and drops to 7.2 volts after 15 hours.
+At 0 °C an alkaline battery is expected to supply 0.8 volts after 15 hours of continuous service (i.e., continuous sampling, not the intermittent sampling usually done with moored instruments).

+A standard, 9-cell battery pack starts at 13.5 volts (1.5 volts x 9 batteries) and drops to 7.2 volts (0.8 volts x 9 batteries) after 15 hours.
 Sea-Bird instruments measure the battery voltage and will not sample if the voltage is below a cut-off threshold.
 The value of 7.2 volts is above the cut-off for an SBE 16 and just below it for a 16plus or 16plus V2.